The best of Cornwall in the company of like minded ladies!

 St Michaels’ Hotel or similar https://www.stmichaelshotel.co.uk/ or Penmere Manor, Penmorvah Manor or similar, http://www.penmeremanorhotel.co.uk/ http://www.penmorvah.co.uk/the-hotel.php

 A day focused on Cornwall Gardens – spoilt for choice in this part of ’tropical Britain!’
-The day will include the Lost Gardens of Heligan and a private tour of England’s only tea plantation at Tregothnan.
+The day will include the Lost Gardens of Heligan and a private tour (subject to availability) of England’s only tea plantation at Tregothnan.

 The Lost Gardens of Helligan is an amazing place represents Europe’s largest restoration project with over 80 acres of award winning landscape, a super walled garden of exotic fruit and 22 acre ‘jungle.’